Substance Use in Adolescents

 Pipe smoking is relatively rare in the United States.
 The percentage of people over age 12 who smoke cigars has declined.

 Adolescents may also use tobacco products in other forms.
-About 2% of high school students are current users of smokeless tobacco, and this rate has declined over the past 10 years.
+Approximately 2.5% of 12th graders are current users of smokeless tobacco.
 Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco, or dip), or inhaled into the nose (snuff).

 Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary.